-EGT 260 Statics (3) I. Fundamentals of statics; static equilibrium; topics of study include elements of statics in two and three dimensions; laws of equilibrium applied to structures and machines.
+EGT 260 Statics (3) F. Fundamentals of statics; static equilibrium; topics of study include elements of statics in two and three dimensions; laws of equilibrium applied to structures and machines.
 Three hours lecture.
-Prerequisite: MAT 119 or equivalent, concurrent enrollment in MAT 147, and PHY 110.
+Prerequisite: MAT 119 or equivalent, and PHY 110.